200percentmicky/chadmusic/docs/commands.md

 | `<name>` | string | The name of the playlist to remove tracks. |
 | `<index_or_start>` | number | The track or the starting position to remove multiple tracks from the playlist. |
 | `[end]` | number | The ending position to remove multiple tracks. |

+!!! info

+    To remove tracks, you must be the user that created the playlist, unless you have the **Administrator** permission.

 ### [p]playlist-show | [p]plshow | /playlist show